Megaloblastic Anemia in Children

 - Medicines.
 Certain medicines, like those that prevent seizures, can interfere with the absorption of folic acid.

 What are the symptoms of megaloblastic anemia?

-Numbness or tingling in hands and feet
+- Numbness or tingling in hands and feet

-Smooth and tender tongue
+- Smooth and sore tongue

 How is megaloblastic anemia diagnosed?

 Your doctor may suspect megaloblastic anemia based on your child's medical history and physical exam.
 Blood tests include:

 - Hemoglobin and hematocrit.
 This is often the first screening test for anemia in children.
 It measures the amount of hemoglobin and red blood cells in the blood.